 Community clinics in Jefferson County

 Family Health Centers - Many locations are located around Louisville as well as the greater Jefferson County Kentucky area.
 Various medical and health care services are offered, and the clinics accept insurance including Medicaid/Medicare, Passport, and Private Commercial Insurance.
 In addition, families, individuals and patients without health insurance will be charged for their medical bills based on a sliding fee scale based on their household income and family size.
+Or learn about sources of free government health insurance policies.
 Call (502) 772-8860

 Park Duvalle Community Health Center - Phone (502) 774-4401.
 Offers eye care, health care, check ups, blood work, medications, nutrition, and other medical care.

 Presbyterian Community Center -Offers medical care on a sliding fee scale, and also accepts passport, Medicare, Medicaid as government insurance.
 Call (502) 584-0201

 UL Health Care is another local community clinic.
 Dial (502) 561-8850.
 Physicals, free medications to the low income, and other health services are available.

 Also, get information on health care centers and clinics.
 There are more national and local options.
 Find details on all free clinics.

 Find information on additional clinics to call for help in the greater Louisville Kentucky area.
 The centers can provide medications, check ups, referrals, and a wide variety of other free health care to qualified individuals and families.
 Call a clinic near you.
 Locate more Jefferson Kentucky community clinics.